JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/custom-code/README.md

 ### Navigation

 Then, the decision of which question to show next comes.
-This is achived by inspecting how the form was submitted.
+This is achieved by inspecting how the form was submitted.
 Every submission button in [`survey.ftlh`](./project/web/survey.ftlh) has a different name.
 Upon submission only one of those names will be present in the received data (variable `obj`).
 This way, it can be decided if the user is done (button `end`), if he is moving backwards (`prev`) or forwards (`next`).

 Moving forwards or backwards requires decreasing or increasing variable `index`.
 Since Agama cannot do any arithmetic directly, class [`java.lang.Math`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/Math.html) is employed.